top of page

 Case Formulation in Mental Performance Training

-Five Aspects Model: Situation, Cognition, Emotion, Physiology, Behavior
+The Five Aspects Model: Situation, Cognition, Emotion, Physiology, Behavior

 The Five Aspects Model provides mental performance consultants with a structured approach to understanding the interconnected elements influencing athletic performance.
 This holistic framework examines:

-1. Situation - The specific competitive or training context triggering responses
+1. Situation: The specific competitive or training context triggering responses.

-2. Cognition - Thought patterns and interpretations of events
+2. Cognition: Thought patterns and interpretations of events.

-3. Emotion - Feelings experienced before, during, and after performance
+3. Emotion: Feelings experienced before, during, and after performance.

-4. Physiology - Physical responses including tension, heart rate, and breathing
+4. Physiology: Physical responses including tension, heart rate, and breathing.

-5. Behavior - Observable actions and reactions in the performance environment
+5. Behavior: Observable actions and reactions in the performance environment.

 Research demonstrates that psychological components can be decisive when facing both training and competition, regardless of the sport practiced.
 Through this model, mental performance coach training emphasizes how these five elements interact cyclically—each component influencing and being influenced by the others.
 For instance, a swimmer's cognitive interpretation of pre-race nervousness (situation) may trigger negative thoughts (cognition), anxiety (emotion), increased muscle tension (physiology), and ultimately hesitant starts (behavior).